An Introduction to Single-Antenna Radio Astronomical Polarimetry: Signal Processing Fundamentals

+This section reviews the theoretical basis for using complex numbers to represent signals and Jones matrices to represent linear transformations of the electric field.

-\section{The Analytic Signal}
+\subsection{The Analytic Signal}

 The voltage signal from each receptor is a real-valued function of time, or process, that may be represented by its associated analytic signal.
 The analytic signal, also known as Gabor's complex signal, is a complex-valued representation of a real-valued process that provides its instantaneous amplitude and phase.
-In order to define the analytic signal associated with a process, $x(t)$, it is first necessary to define the Hilbert transform \citep{pap65},
+The analytic signal associated with a process, $x(t)$, is defined by